xpsi-group/neost/joss/paper.md

 Matter in the cores of neutron stars can reach several times the nuclear saturation density.
 The EoS of matter under such circumstances is not well understood: in addition to extreme levels of neutron-richness there could also exist stable states of strange matter, in the form of either hyperons or deconfined quarks [@Hebeler:2015;@Lattimer:2016;Tolos:2020].
 Neutron star properties like mass, radius and tidal deformability depend on the EoS, so measurement of these quantities provides insight into the properties of ultradense nuclear matter.

 Astrophysical data sets that can be used to constrain the EoS take the form of posterior distributions that are derived from separate inference analyses.
-Examples include: mass posteriors from pulsar timing analysis of radio pulsars in binary systems [@Fonseca:2021], joint mass-radius posteriors from Pulse Profile Modelling using NICER data [@Riley:2021]; and joint mass-tidal deformability posters from gravitational wave observations of neutron star binary mergers [@GW170817].
+Examples include: mass posteriors from pulsar timing analysis of radio pulsars in binary systems [@Fonseca:2021], joint mass-radius posteriors from Pulse Profile Modeling using NICER data [@Riley:2021]; and joint mass-tidal deformability posters from gravitational wave observations of neutron star binary mergers [@GW170817].
 NEoST provides a framework for EoS inference that couples these various different types of astrophysical data to either parameterized or tabulated EoS models.

 # The NEoST package and science use